 See Paris Agreement

-New Zealand is on the path to a low emission, climate resilient future; the Government aims to reduce our emissions to net zero by 2050.
+New Zealand is on the path to a low emissions, climate resilient future.

 - The Government is committed to New Zealand becoming a world leader in climate change action